Therapeutics

 In 2019 Probiodrug became Vivoryon Therapeutics.

 In July 2020, the Phase 2a/b VIVIAD study began to enroll 259 early stage Alzheimer’s patients in Denmark, Germany, and The Netherlands.
-A 24-week dose finding phase is testing 300 or 600 mg twice daily versus placebo, followed by up to 96 weeks treatment at the highest safe dose.
+A 24-week dose finding phase tested 300 or 600 mg twice daily versus placebo, followed by up to 96 weeks treatment at the highest safe dose.
 The primary endpoints are safety, and efficacy on working memory and attention.
 Secondary endpoints include long-term safety and effects on brain activity, cognition, and daily functioning.
-The trial is also collecting exploratory data on the Winterlight speech-based cognitive assessment, EEG, and blood biomarkers.
+The trial also collected exploratory data on the Winterlight speech-based cognitive assessment, EEG, and blood biomarkers.
 For more details, see the published protocol (Vijverberg et al., 2021).

 In December 2021, the U.S. FDA granted Fast Track status to varoglutamstat.